x7Gv/x7Gv/README.md

 ## 💲 whoami
 🏷️ **Identifier** :: `/(7Gv|osk|tgv)/g`
 📃 **Status** :: Student

-I am currently a student based in Finland, where my academic journey is guided by a deep-seated appreciation for the joy of learning.
-This guiding principle fuels my passion for exploring and researching topics within my fields of interest, which primarily include mathematics, natural sciences, and computer science.
+Unofficially interested in various subjects, ranging from natural sciences to graphics.
+Academically and/or professionally enthusiastic about fields such as mathematics and computing.